dss-extensions/dss_capi/docs/known_differences.md

 - Notable omissions:
     - `Generic5` and `FMonitor` have not been ported yet due to lack of usage examples for validation.
 Please open an issue ticket on GitHub if you'd like us to port those.
+    - `WindGen` is also not ported yet.

+- Monitor headers: In the official OpenDSS, since May 2021, the monitor binary stream doesn't include the header anymore.
+When porting the change to DSS Extensions, we took the opportunity to rewrite the related code.
+As such, the implementation in DSS Extensions deviate from the official one.
+Extra spaces are not included and should be more consistent.
+As a recommendation, if your code needs to be compatible with both implementations, trimming the fields should be enough.